 Through extensive enforcement, Brazilian legislation has become a reference in Latin America and the basis of newly enacted laws in the region, such as Mexico’s General Law of Administrative Responsibility of 2016 and Argentina’s Corporate Criminal Liability Law of 2018.

 Compliance guidelines in Brazil

-Although inspired by the FCPA, Brazil’s Clean Company Act is broader than the US requirements, extending to local officials and conduct against public administration, such as fraud in the public tender process and bid rigging.
+Although inspired by the FCPA, Brazil’s Clean Company Act is broader in certain respects than the US requirements, extending to local officials and conduct against the public administration, such as fraud in the public tender process and bid rigging.

 The Clean Company Act forbids direct and indirect, active and passive bribery of local and foreign public officials, including the concealment and the use of intermediaries to engage in bribery.
 It also forbids fraud in public bids and obstruction of government investigations.
 It imposes civil and administrative strict liability for violations by an entity’s directors, officers, employees and agents when acting on behalf of the entity.

 While the Clean Company Act outlines specific corruption violations, it was its supplementary law (Decree No. 8420), issued in 2015, that provided details about corporate liability, penalties and mitigating measures – including fines, public disclosure of violation and debarment from contracting with government entities for violations.
 Besides setting benefits relating to collaboration in investigations through leniency agreements, Decree No. 8420 provides for the existence of an effective compliance programme as the primary defence and mitigating measure.